This Is Us Star Susan Kelechi Watson Is Engaged

 Along with her caption, Watson showed off her massive diamond sparkler and it wasn't your average engagement ring.
 Her jewelry piece was a bright baby blue shade that featured smaller white diamonds that wrapped around the band.
 It was a classic round shape.

 What's more?
 Susan's This Is Us co-stars couldn't help but gush over the news.
 Mandy Moore commented on the engagement, "so happy for you guys, Su!!!!!"

-Additionally, Melanie Liburd wrote, "So beautiful!
-So happy for you both."
+Speaking to E! at New York Fashion Week, Moore couldn't help but gush over her friend's news.
+"We've known for a little bit," she revealed.
+"It didn't happen today but I'm so excited for her and her fiancé!"

+She added, "I can't wait to hopefully score an invite to the wedding!"